Can You Overdose on Psilocybin?

 Psychedelics are also anecdotally associated with psychotic breaks and lasting psychological damage—the urban legend of the tripper locked away because he believed he was a glass of orange juice.
 However, population-level studies suggest that lifetime psychedelic use isn’t associated with serious mental health problems.
 In fact, the reverse may be true.

-In one survey of nearly 200,000 people, those who in the past had used classic psychedelics, including mushrooms:
+In one survey of nearly 200,000 people, those who in the past had used classic psychedelics, including mushrooms, were:

 • 19% less likely to have been in psychological distress in the previous month than people who hadn’t used psychedelics